jrthayer/Arcadum.Info/html/home/README.md

     - Description: Sets a countdown till the next show.
     - Dir: [html/home/schedule.js](/html/home/schedule.js)
     - Expected Input:
-      - Currently uses global variable convertedTimes array populated above.
+      - Currently uses the global variable convertedTimes array populated above.
 Starts at nextShow().
     - Returns:
       - Array with two elements
         - [0] = day of the week as an int(0 = monday)